nodejs/package-examples/guide/01-getting-started/commonjs-and-esm.md

 ---
-description: Introduction to the CommonJS and ECMAScript module systems in Node.js.
+description: Introcution to CommonJS and ECMAScript modules (ESM) in Node.js
 ---

 <!-- The ultimate source of truth should be https://nodejs.org/api/modules.html and https://nodejs.org/api/esm.html.
 Here we just give a brief overview. -->

-# Introduction to the module systems in Node.js
+# CommonJS and ECMAScript modules (ESM)

 When writing Node.js applications, oftentimes you may find yourself developing utilities or libraries that you want to share with other people, or with other parts of your application.